-WIRES North West host a free monthly Bat Night at Parramatta Park for members of the community, supported by a City of Parramatta Council Community Grant.
+WIRES North West host Bat Nights at Parramatta Park for members of the community when funding and community interest provides opportunity.

 There is potential to incorporate the camp in future ecotourism ventures associated with Parramatta Park and PNUT.

 4.6 Heat stress management